You conclude: “It could be that marginal product theory — just like simple-minded talk of incentives — is as much ideology as science.”

 It could also be that it is merely the usual brainless waffling economists’ are widely known for.

-It is of utmost importance to realize that the concept of marginal productivity is dead.
-So it is a welfare-diminishing waste of time to mention, to criticize, and to discuss it.
+It is of utmost importance to realize that the concept of marginal productivity is long dead.
+So it is a welfare-diminishing waste of time to mention, criticize, and discuss it.

 The root defect of the familiar distribution theories is that the representative economist cannot even tell the difference between income and profit (2012; 2014).
 This is not exactly a noteworthy achievement.